Lower Secondary (ages 12 to 15)

 – Dr Maria Montessori

 Montessori recognised the need for the adolescent to become economically independent.
 The Montessori adolescent syllabus prescribes that students should be actively involved in the production and exchange of goods and services – the result is the microeconomy program.
 At our school, we take our microeconomy program very seriously as we strongly believe that it gives our students meaningful learning opportunities and engages them in their own learning.

-At our school, our micro-economy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory and Bush / Construction.
+At our school, our micro-economy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory, and Structures.
 Every student gets the chance to experience the four groups throughout the year and, as they progress through lower secondary, their involvement within the program evolves.

 Within the microeconomy program, students have established a business: Honkey Nuts.
 Their best-known business endeavour is a waste-free café, which they manage and operate themselves.
 The students have maintained a waste-free ethos so all products such as coffee, sugar, tea, are purchased in refillable containers; they serve beverages in keep cups or fully compostable take away cups.
 In addition, they also produce amazing products, such as candles, soaps, and bath bombs – with the flagship products being lip balms and body butter.